 How much is being spent on this effort and where is the funding going?

-Local health departments are receiving approximately $230 million to perform and improve contact tracing and testing efforts.
+In 2021, local health departments received approximately $230 million to perform and to improve contact tracing, testing efforts, vaccination programs, and community outreach.

 Where can I find additional support and resources?

-If you have any questions about testing, contact tracing, or anything else, please visit the following websites or feel free to call us.
+Resources may be available to those who have COVID-19 and their close contacts.
+Reach out to your local health department for additional support and resources.
+If you have any questions about testing, contact tracing, or anything else, visit the following websites or call the corresponding numbers: